UPPSC PCS 2026: Prelims 6 Dec, 200+ Posts, No Optional

 Month 10-12 (Mains preparation): After Prelims, dedicate to descriptive answer writing - 5 answers daily across all GS papers.
 Hindi essay practice (1 per week on UP development, governance, social issues).

-Optional subject deep revision — 400 marks of Optional can determine your final rank more than anything else.
-For Interview: prepare your district exhaustively, UP government schemes in detail, and practice speaking confidently in Hindi.
+Revise GS Paper 5 and 6 thoroughly, since 400 marks of UP-specific content now decides ranks more than anything else.
+For the interview, prepare your home district, UP government schemes in detail, and practice speaking confidently in Hindi.

 🏛️Post-selection - PCS officer life in UP